openbrewerydb/openbrewerydb/README.md

 - Data (validate CSV via [goodtables](https://goodtables.io/))
 - Duplicates (TBD)

-See issues: #2, #3
+NOTE: This is a work in progress.
+See issues: [#2](https://github.com/openbrewerydb/openbrewerydb/issues/2), [#3](https://github.com/openbrewerydb/openbrewerydb/issues/3)

 ### 3. Peer Review

-If everything is green, me or a moderator will manually review the data for validity.
+If everything is green, a moderator or I will manually review the data for validity.

 TODO: Get moderators.
 Want to be a moderator? [email me](mailto:chris@openbrewerydb.org)!